Five Decades of Success

 - Helping NASA open a Shared Services Center

 - Numerous Department of Defense support activities, ranging from flight training to missile defense systems.

 Significant international government projects include the NHS Connecting for Health program in the United Kingdom and creating citizen identity management solutions in Belgium.

 In 2007, CSC launched Project Accelerate, a company-wide initiative designed to drive continued growth.
 As part of this strategy, CSC is placing a renewed focus on delivering business results to industry verticals.
 For example:

 - Our commitment to the financial services industry includes an expansion of key offerings in insurance, banking and capital markets, while serving global clients such as Swiss Re and Zurich Financial Services.

 - Our healthcare services portfolio has expanded to areas such as improving billing cycles as we serve major clients such as the American Red Cross and the largest nonprofit health system in the U.S.

 In the ever-changing world of technology, CSC has always been willing to evolve to keep up with the times.
 In 2008, CSC embarked upon a major brand advertising campaign that included the introduction of a new corporate logo and a change in our name from “Computer Sciences Corporation” to CSC.
-Also, after being based in California for 49 years, we moved our corporate headquarters to Falls Church, Virginia.
+Also, after being based in California for 49 years, we moved our corporate headquarters to Tysons, Virginia.
 In 2009, we proudly celebrated our 50th anniversary.

 Since 1959, CSC has grown from two men with $100 to a Fortune 500 industry leader by offering clients a wealth of experience and unparalleled services across numerous industries.
 From the beginning, the guiding spirit at CSC has been a sense of ingenuity.
 And that spirit continues.